Netflix/lemur/README.rst

 Lemur manages TLS certificate creation.
 While not able to issue certificates itself, Lemur acts as a broker between CAs and environments providing a central portal for developers to issue TLS certificates with 'sane' defaults.

+Lemur runs on Python 3.8 and 3.9.
-It works on Python 3.7.
-We deploy on Ubuntu and develop on OS X.
+We deploy on Ubuntu and develop moslty on OS X.

 Project resources